Culture and Wellbeing

 Work hard to create a safe working environment where everybody has the opportunity to grow, develop and maximise their potential and goals free from prejudice or barriers

-Engage (formally and informally) with our people and act on feedback
+Engage with our people and act on the feedback

-Recruit the very best and provide them with the right tools, responsibility, autonomy and the freedom to innovate.
+Recruit the very best talent and provide them with the right tools, responsibility, autonomy and the freedom to innovate

-Work with RICS, RTPI and other bodies such as the CTFOP (Changing the Face of Property) initiative to increase diversity and inclusion within the property sector.
+Work with the RICS, RTPI and other bodies to increase diversity and inclusion within the property sector